If you’ve received a settlement agreement, you may be wondering how much tax you will have to pay on the payments you’re being offered.

 If you had taken the holiday, and got paid, then that payment would have been taxed in the normal way, and so it is still taxable when paid as part of a settlement agreement.

-Compensation is often tax free or partly tax free
+Compensation is usually tax free

 Payments for Entering Into Restrictive Covenants are Usually Taxable